-Investment management expenses include any expenses in relation to the management of the pension fund assets.
+Investment management expenses include any expenses in relation to the management of the Fund's assets.
 Investment manager fees are based on the value of assets under management.
-A performance related fee, derived from a base fee plus a percentage of outperformance, is paid to three of the Fund's investment managers; when applicable an advalorem fee is payable to the other managers.
+A performance related fee, derived from a base fee plus a percentage of out-performance, is paid to two of the Fund's investment managers; when applicable an ad-valorem fee is payable to the other managers.

-Oversight and governance costs include costs relating to the pension fund accounting team, plus legal, actuarial and investments advisory services.
+Oversight and governance costs include costs relating to the Fund accounting team, plus legal, actuarial and investments advisory services.